Checkmk Conference #6 goes digital. Get your tickets here!

 A typical example of such a situation is with new check plug-ins which replace existing plug-ins.
-If you use one of the affected plug-ins, a new service discovery will be required on the affected host.
+If you use one of the affected plug-ins, a fresh service discovery will be required on the affected host.

-An overview of all changes in Checkmk, including a search function can be found online: here.
+An overview of all changes in Checkmk, including a search function, can be found online: here.
 Even more practical however is the built-in search function in the version release notes.
 This is accessed by clicking on the version number at the top-left of the side bar:

 Checkmk tracks new changes automatically, and issues appropriate warnings if they are incompatible:

 You can then inspect these ‘Werks’ (‘works’), and approve them with a mouse click.
 You can also find a listing covering the complete history of the changes, including a search function:

 2.4.
 Downdate – falling-back to an old version

 The process of switching back to an older version runs just like an update.
 To be precise, omd update does not care whether the target version is newer or older than the current version – thus you can switch ‘forwards’ or ‘backwards’ as desired.

 Be aware however, that even if a downdate to an older version functions wonderfully, an older Checkmk may not always be able to process data from newer versions.
 A new Checkmk version may possibly store data and configurations in an extended format that an older version of the software may not understand.

 Configurations which are managed in WATO may possibly be converted into a new format once WATO is in active use and can then store the configurations.
 As long as such actions have not yet occurred, a switch back to an earlier version is generally unproblematic.